rezaamb/installing-k8s-on-ubuntu-with-HAProxy/k8s-with-HAProxy.md

 Using port 8443 for HAProxy instead of port 6443 is a best practice that ensures a clean, scalable, and secure architecture for your Kubernetes cluster.
 It avoids conflicts, simplifies management, and provides a clear separation of responsibilities between HAProxy and the Kubernetes API server. 🚀
 Author ✍️
-Created by Ali Rahmati.
+Created by Reza BND.
 If you find this repository helpful, feel free to fork it or contribute!